 Plant life has taken root inside, aided by the patchy roof and what's now a dirt floor, whatever it used to be.
 The roof is so full of holes that it provides more shade than shelter.

 Along with the fallen attic, there's every indication that there used to be a kind of half-floor in one corner.
 They're pretty common in warehouses, sometimes accessible by a rickety staircase, sometimes by ladder.
-In this case it might have been more of a shelf for storage, the kind of thing a large forklift can reach with its forks at their highest setting.
+In this case it might have been more of a shelf for storage, the kind of thing a large forklift can reach at its highest.

 As you can see from the photo above, which I needlessly risked my life to take, half of it is still up there.